misterorion/misterorion.com/content/posts/moving-to-gatsby.md

 title: "Moving from Hugo to Gatsby"
 date:  "2020-01-05"
 slug: "moving-to-gatsby"
-description: "I moved this site from Hugo to Gatsby"
+description: "I moved my personal site from Hugo to Gatsby and now it's fast as hell."
 imageFluid:  "../images/great-gatsby.jpg"
 tags: ["Code", "Gatsby"]
 ---

 I recently upgraded this site from Hugo to Gatsby!
 Meant as a learning experience, I got my hands dirty with two technologies I had no prior experience with: React and GraphQL.
-If you're coming from Google and just want to see the code, here's the [GitHub repository](https://github.com/misterorion/misterorion.com).
+This site is now a screaming fast Progressive Web App and gets 100s across the board in Google's Lighthouse audit.
+If you just want to see the code, here's the [GitHub repository](https://github.com/misterorion/misterorion.com).

-The experience wasn't always straightforward for me, coming from many years of writing static HTML templates for Hugo.
-If you're just getting started with Gatsby and React in general, do yourself a favor and go through their excellent [tutorial](https://www.gatsbyjs.org/tutorial/).
+The experience wasn't very straightforward for me, coming from many years of writing static HTML templates for Hugo, and Jekyll before that.
+If you're just getting started with Gatsby and React in general, do yourself a favor and go through the excellent [tutorial](https://www.gatsbyjs.org/tutorial/) on the Gatsby site.
 Other links that helped me a lot are at the end of this post.

-If you're coming from an old-school HTML/CSS/JS stack and want to try out Gatsby for your static site, here's the code of my home page as example of what you'll be writing:
+Here's the code of my home page; an example of code you'll be writing:

 ```jsx
 // index.js